-The \$3.2 million, or 0.7%, decrease in total management revenue for the three months ended March 31, 2017 as compared with the same period in 2016 resulted from a decrease in revenue of approximately \$19.1 million driven by a decrease of 4.4% in average revenue per compensated man-day.
-This decrease in revenue was partially offset by an increase in revenue of approximately \$15.9 million caused by an increase in the average daily compensated population from 2016 to 2017, net of the revenue generated by one fewer day of operations due to leap year in 2016.
-The decrease in average revenue per compensated man-day was primarily a result of the amended IGSA associated with the South Texas Family Residential Center effective in the fourth quarter of 2016, as further described hereafter.
+The \$27.5 million, or 6.1%, decrease in total management revenue for the three months ended June 30, 2017 as compared with the same period in 2016 resulted from a decrease in revenue of approximately \$20.6 million driven by a decrease of 4.6% in average revenue per compensated man-day.
+The decrease in management revenue was also a result of a decrease in revenue of approximately \$6.9 million caused by a decrease in the average daily compensated population for the three months ended June 30, 2017 as compared with the same period in 2016.
+The \$30.7 million, or 3.4%, decrease in total management revenue for the six months ended June 30, 2017 as compared with the same period in 2016 resulted from a decrease in revenue of approximately \$40.0 million driven by a decrease of 4.5% in average revenue per compensated man-day.
+This decrease in revenue was partially offset by an increase in revenue of approximately \$9.3 million caused by an increase in the average daily compensated population for the six months ended June 30, 2017 as compared with the same period in 2016, net of the revenue generated by one fewer day of operations due to leap year in 2016.
+The decrease in average revenue per compensated man-day during the three- and six-month periods ended June 30, 2017 was primarily a result of the amended IGSA associated with the South Texas Family Residential Center, which became effective in the fourth quarter of 2016, as further described hereafter.
 The decrease in average revenue per compensated man-day was partially offset by the effect of per diem increases at several of our other facilities.